Postscript July 2017

 Blood Clots Do Not Discriminate

 An important message that Brian and Katie want to make sure resonates with the public: Anyone can develop blood clots, even the fittest of athletes.

 About 900,000 people in the U.S. experience a blood clot each year.
 Sadly, blood clots claim the lives of about 100,000 people in the U.S. annually.

 Blood clots can happen to anyone.
 Whether you’re active, inactive, young, old, male or female, you may be at risk for a dangerous blood clot.
 In fact, even professional athletes – perhaps the fittest and most active of us all – can be at risk for a blood clot.

-At the center of this 100 Days of Blood Clot Awareness effort are videos sharing Brian’s and Katie’s personal journeys, which are featured on Janssen’s www.TreatMyClot.com website, where people also can learn more about blood clot treatment and risk.
+At the center of this 100 Days of Blood Clot Awareness effort are videos sharing Brian’s and Katie’s personal journeys, which are featured on Janssen’s website, where people also can learn more about a prescription treatment option.